nwmaker/citrus0/docs/pinassignment.md

 # GPIO pin assignment

-Seconds are showed in the center.
+Second is showed in the center.

 | Pin | Location | Notes |
 | ------ |:------ | ------ |